vesselize/docs/docs/guide/intro.md

 ## Concepts

-- **Providers** - Providers are the classes, factory methods, or any values that can be used to register in the Vesselize container.
+- **Providers** - Providers are generally constructors that can be instantiated.
+It can also be any factory method and declared values.
+They will all be registered in the container for dependency lookup and injection.
-- **Container** - A container is used to create, manage, and acquire instances.
+- **Container** - The responsibility of the container is to initialize the instances and resolve their dependencies.
-- **Context** - A context can hold independent instances.
+- **Context** - By default, instances are singletons.
+By specifying a context object, we can also create an instance bound to this context.